vishnumaiea/KiExport/Readme.md

 ## Requirements

-This soiftware was developed and tested on Windows 11.
+This software was developed and tested on Windows 11.
 It should work on other platforms as well, but it is not tested.
 The following software should be installed in your system to use this tool.

 - [Python 3.x](https://www.python.org/downloads/)
 - [KiCad 8.x or later](https://www.kicad.org/download/)